NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

    - The overall statistics, such as the number of days in each month (`monthCounts`), total number of days, percentage of days the battery was full, average energy lost when the battery was full, average potential energy production per month, average energy lost per month, average potential energy production, and percentage of energy lost, are printed at the end.

-#### Simple model calculation
+###### Simple model

 > This section simulates power generation, consumption, and battery behavior for a specific number of days, accumulating statistics such as total energy produced, battery full/empty days, and charge state distribution.

 When `useDetailedModel` is neither 2 nor 1, the code uses a simpler model.

-It iterates over the number of days `numdays`.

-Within each iteration of the loop, the code performs calculations related to power production, consumption, and battery charge state for each hour of the day.
+It iterates over the number of days `numdays` and Within each iteration of the loop, the code calculates the power production, the consumption, and battery charge state for each hour of the day.

 1. The variables `batteryFullThisDay` and `batteryEmptyThisDay` are set to false at the beginning of each day.

 2. A nested loop iterates over each hour of the day (from 0 to 23).

-   - Power production is calculated based on the radiation values and the nominal power.
+   - Power production is calculated based on the radiation values and the nominal power:

-     ```
+     ``` c
      powerProduced = radiationVals[24*i+h]*nomPower;
      ```

-   - The charge state of the battery is updated by adding the power produced and subtracting the hourly consumption.
+   - The charge state of the battery is updated by adding the power produced and subtracting the hourly consumption:

-     ```
+     ``` c
      chargeState+=powerProduced-hourlyConsumption[h];
      ```